cortado-mobile-solutions/apidoc-mdm/docs/user.md

 ### User Reset Password Request

 #### Parameters
-reset password token - This token is part of the forgot password email that is send to a user through the forgot password request.
+Reset password token - This token is part of the forgot password email that is send to a user through the forgot password request.

 | Field | Description |
 | ------------ | ------------ |